-Using a retirement planning calculator in the early stages of retirement planning will certainly help the process.
+Using a retirement planning calculator in the early stages of retirement planning can certainly help the process.

-The general approach is one of fear and trepidation and an underlying concern that you are going to disappear down a hole in the ground unless you have huge amounts of money available the day you stop working.
+The general approach is one of fear and trepidation.
+There is a concern that life is going to disappear down a hole in the ground unless you have huge amounts of money available the day you stop working.
 This thinking is understandable but really not necessary.